Components

 The configuration and data structure is:

-/home/monad/.env- contains the environment variables to configure monad services/home/monad/monad-bft/config/node.toml- contains configurable consensus parameters, most notably the name of the node, typically"<PROVIDER_NAME>-1"and a list of upstream validators (denoted by secp pubkey and DNS) who have been configured to republish blocks to your full node./home/monad/monad-bft/config/forkpoint/- contains consensus quorum checkpoints (written every block) used for bootstrapping state/home/monad/monad-bft/config/validators/- contains validator sets generated at the boundary block.
+/home/monad/.env- contains the environment variables to configure monad services/home/monad/monad-bft/config/node.toml- contains configurable consensus parameters, most notably the name of the node, typically"<PROVIDER_NAME>-1"and a list of upstream validators (denoted by secp pubkey and DNS) who have been configured to republish blocks to your full node./home/monad/monad-bft/config/forkpoint/- contains the forkpoint, a saved snapshot of consensus state used to bootstrap the node on startup/home/monad/monad-bft/config/validators/- contains validator sets generated at the boundary block.
 The newly generated file contains the consensus validator sets for the current epoch and for the upcoming epoch.
 The most recent validator set is found atvalidators.toml./home/monad/monad-bft/ledger/- contains consensus (BFT) block headers and bodies, including the transactions/dev/triedb- TrieDB database device, contains the state of the blockchain

 Prerequisites

-Please refer to the Hardware Requirements before continuing.
+Please refer to the Hardware Requirements before continuing.- Bare-metal server

 - Ubuntu 24.04+ Operating system